alexandrechevalier1/WorkshopBash/README.md

 Create a bash script named "Step2.sh" that :
 - create a file named "test"
 - insert "Hello World" in the file "test"
-- print the content off "test"
+- print the content of "test"

 The output should be:
 ```bash